Call signs in Canada: Assignments

-The International Telecommunication Union has assigned Canada the following call sign blocks:
+The International Telecommunication Union has assigned Canada the following call sign blocks: Note that the two-letter national prefix may be followed by other letters or by numbers or by a combination of both.
+For example there can be call signs such as CFD, CFAB, CF3428, CFW325, CF3ABC, etc. as long as they commence with one of the two-letter national prefixes assigned to Canada.

 Broadcasting stations

 Most broadcasting stations have four-letter call signs (not including the "–FM", "–TV", or "–DT" suffix).
 Three-letter call signs are only permitted to CBC Radio stations or to commercial stations which received their three-letter call sign before the current rules were adopted.
 Five-letter call signs exclusively identify CBC transmitters (which may be either rebroadcasters or Ici Radio-Canada Télé owned-and-operated stations outside of Quebec).

 Stations of the Canadian Broadcasting Corporation tend to identify themselves as "CBC Radio One"/"CBC Radio Two" (English-language) or "La Première Chaîne"/"Espace Musique" (French-language) of a city, although they do have official three- and four- letter call signs.
 These generally (but not always) begin with "CB".
 "VO" call signs may only be used commercially by stations in Newfoundland and Labrador which were licensed before that province joined the Canadian Confederation in 1949 (VOCM, VOAR and VOWR broadcast from St. John's long before confederation).
 Only one station, VOCM-FM, has been allowed to adopt a "VO" call sign as part of Canada.
 It was granted the VOCM calls because of its corporate association with the AM station.
+Note however that stations throughout Canada that are rebroadcasters of VOAR in Newfoundland do also have VO call signs.
+For example, VOAR-13-FM is located in Bridgewater, Nova Scotia.
+VOAR is rebroadcast via internet connections in areas far removed from Newfoundland due to its unique Seventh Day Adventist Christian format.

 Call signs with four digits preceded by "VF" (for radio) or "CH" (for television) are only assigned to very-low-power local services, such as rebroadcasters or limited-interest stations similar to Part 15 operations in the United States.
 All Canadian FM stations have an "–FM" suffix, except for low-power rebroadcasters which have semi-numeric "VF" call signs.
 Higher-power rebroadcasters are generally licensed under the call sign of the originating station, followed by a numeric suffix and, for FM re-broadcasters of an AM station, a "–FM" suffix.
 For example, CJBC-1-FM rebroadcasts CJBC (860 Toronto), whereas CJBC-FM-1 rebroadcasts CJBC-FM (90.3 Toronto).
 Some rebroadcasters, however, may have their own distinct call signs.